Signaturgruppen-A-S/signaturgruppen-broker-documentation/nemlogin/nemlogin-qualifiedsigning.md

 The response of this request will contain an "iframeUrl".
 This should be embedded in an iframe.
 Note that the iframe will need the full page size to display correctly.

+Apart from these two endpoints that replaces the standard create workflow and create signtextid endpoints:
+ - POST /api/workflows/{cvr}
+ - POST /api/workflows/{cvr}/signtextid

+ All other endpoints are valid to be called with a Nemlog-in3 workflow.

 ### Nl3 Ades
 To retrive the list of AdES documents associated with a Nemlog-in3 workflow.
 The following should be called:
 ```